skip to Main Content

 • Own an additional property (or properties) which are rented out at market rate for at least 6 months of each year

-• The property has been purchased in the past year
+• Purchased the property in the past year.

 • The vacant property is owned by a public body or not-for-profit organization, an Indigenous group or First Nation, or some registered charities